gatling/gatling/src/sphinx/jms.rst

 Define the target queue with ``queue("queueName")``.

-Optionally define reply queue with ``replyQueue("responseQueue")`` if not defined dynamic queue will be used
+Optionally define reply queue with ``replyQueue("responseQueue")`` if not defined dynamic queue will be used.

 Message Matching
 ----------------

 Request/Reply messages are matched using JMS pattern (request JMSMessageID should be return in response as JMSCorrelationID).

-If different logic is required, it can be specified using ``messageMatcher(JmsMessageMatcher)``
+If different logic is required, it can be specified using ``messageMatcher(JmsMessageMatcher)``.

 Message
 -------